MosesMunene/MuseStockExchange-web/README.md

 This provides the AngularJS client .
 See https://github.com/MosesMunene/MuseStockExchange for REST API.

 #Motivation
- - To experiment with Service Oriented Architecture and get familirized with pitfalls, gotchas and design patterns of the approach.
- - To finally get a grip on client side development and hopefully minimize dependence on client side developers.
  - To experiment with AngularJS (1.5.8) and get familirized with pitfalls, gotchas and design patterns of the approach.
  - Also, I am tired of Java Server Faces.